-FIFA opens inquiry into racist abuse suffered by England players in Hungary
+Fifa opens inquiry into racist abuse suffered by England players in Hungary

-FIFA opens inquiry into racist abuse suffered by England players in HungaryFriday, September 03, 2021
+Fifa opens inquiry into racist abuse suffered by England players in HungarySaturday, September 04, 2021

 |

-LONDON, United Kingdom (AFP)— FIFA on Friday opened a disciplinary inquiry after racist abuse was aimed at England players during their World Cup qualifier in Hungary as Prime Minister Boris Johnson labelled the incidents "completely unacceptable".
+LONDON, United Kingdom (AFP) — Fifa yesterday opened a disciplinary inquiry after racist abuse was aimed at England players during their World Cup qualifier in Hungary as Prime Minister Boris Johnson labelled the incidents “completely unacceptable”.

 Monkey chants were directed at Raheem Sterling and unused substitute Jude Bellingham during Thursday's match at the Puskas Arena in Budapest, which Euro 2020 runners-up England won 4-0.